rwb/ccjs710ldv/README.md

 * Q4: Carry out the same exercise as described in Q3 but use the linear probability model with weighted least squares for your analysis.
 * Q5: Compare your conclusions from the estimation and hypothesis test exercises in Q3 and Q4.
 * Q6: Calculate the classical treatment effect (using the binary treatment variable) separately for each level of the aggravating circumstances variable using the logistic regression model.
 For each treatment effect, test the null hypothesis that the treatment effect is equal to zero using a 98% confidence interval (2-tailed).
 * Q7: Calculate the odds ratio estimate (using the binary treatment variable) separately for each level of the aggravating circumstances variable using the logistic regression model.
-For each odds ratio, test the null hypothesis that the statistic is equal to zero using a 98% confidence interval (2-tailed).
+For each odds ratio, test the null hypothesis that the statistic is equal to 1.0 using a 98% confidence interval (2-tailed).
 * Q8: Use the logistic regression framework to calculate a likelihood ratio test of the hypothesis that both the binary treatment and aggravating circumstances coefficients are equal to zero.
 Conduct your test at the 93% confidence level.
 What do you conclude?

 ##### Q1 Solution